kontron/u-boot-smarc-sal28/board/kontron/sl28/README.md

 ### Automatic reset of the onboard PHYs

-If you want to use Wake-on-LAN you should disable the automatic hardware reset of the onboard PHYs to prevent the reset of WOL registers in the PHY.
-Otherwise the Wake-on-LAN features will be disabled again when the board is powered-up again.
+By default, there is no hardware reset of the onboard PHY.
+This is because for Wake-on-LAN, some registers have to retain their values.
+If you don't use the WOL feature and a soft reset of the PHY is not enough you can enable the hardware reset.
+The onboard PHY hardware reset follows the power-on reset.

 [1]: https://github.com/kontron/rcw-smarc-sal28/blob/master/README.md
 [2]: ../../../arch/arm/cpu/armv8/fsl-layerscape/doc/README.soc